Theme

 What appears notable

-Based on the project materials, the main points of interest are the local hardware emphasis, the broad editing feature set, and the attempt to bring longer-form music workflows to more accessible consumer setups.
+The main points to inspect are the local hardware emphasis, the broad editing feature set, and the attempt to bring longer-form music workflows to more accessible consumer setups.

 Before using